WJ714/Bridginggap-flux/README.md

 - If you want to use REddyProc for your own study sites, we have a xxx session after the turtorial.

 ## Tutorial 3: Comparing ELM model output with flux data (in progress ...)
-- link for the input data:
+- You can find out data for
 ---

 # Other learning resources